iteam-software/feinm/employee-page/employeeAnnouncements/fei-employees-are-now-covered-by-vision-insurance.md

 ---
-title: FEI employees are now covered by vision insurance!
+title: FEI employees are now covered by vision and hearing insurance!
-description: Vision coverage is now included in Franklin's medical insurance.
-Please visit https://www.ssatpa.com or click on the New Vision Benefits link under Employee memos below - log on to vsp.com to activate your account and print your membership card.
+description: Vision and hearing coverage is now included in Franklin's medical insurance.
+Please visit https://www.ssatpa.com  or call Cecilia at 505-453-8540 for more information.
-publishedDate: 2024-02-28T19:47:31.409Z
+publishedDate: 2025-09-08T16:59:12.534Z
 ---